Twizanex/PiGo/README.txt

-Elgg
+PiGo LMS
-Copyright (c) 2008-2013 See COPYRIGHT.txt
+Copyright (c) 2012 - 2016 See COPYRIGHT.txt

-See CONTRIBUTORS.txt for development credits.

-Elgg is managed by the Elgg Foundation, a nonprofit organization that was founded to govern, protect, and promote the Elgg open source social network engine.
-The Foundation aims to provide a stable, commercially and individually independent organization that operates in the best interest of Elgg as an open source project.

-The project site can be found at http://elgg.org/
+PiGo Learning Managememt System is a project based on the elgg engine.

 The Elgg project was started in 2004 by:
 Ben Werdmuller <ben@benwerd.com, http://benwerd.com> and
 Dave Tosh <davidgtosh@gmail.com>

-Elgg is released under the GNU General Public License (GPL) Version 2 and the Massachusetts Institute of Technology (MIT) License.
-See LICENSE.txt in the root of the package you downloaded.
+Elgg is released under the GNU General Public License (GPL)

-For installation instructions, see INSTALL.txt.

-For upgrade instructions, see UPGRADE.txt.
+PiGo LMS is a registered trademark of SW Social Web and is released under the GNU GPL License.